FireDivine/DevtestforEnlignedD/README.md

 # DevtestforEnlignedD

 problems:
-Svg is not used
+-Svg is not used,
-heading in the banner dont sit well every so often
+-heading in the banner dont sit well every so often